skirlez/g3man/README.md

   GTK has an API for this, so I'll probably implement this soon.

-- Use an actual testing library for gmlp tests

 - Git diff support as a patching format

 - YYC